mezhanglei/react-easy-formcore/README.md

 Inherited field display component

 - `className` The class name of the form element, `optional`.
-- `store` The form data store, `required`.
+- `form` The form data store, `required`.
 - `tagName` Replace the element tag name of the form, default `form` tag
 - `initialValues` The initial value of the form, which is overridden by the `initialValue` of the form field, Note that this value can only initialise the form `optional`.
 - `onSubmit` `form` tag triggers the reset default event, only `button` tags that provide `htmlType` as `submit` can trigger `optional`.
 - `onMount` The form mounted callback `optional`.
 - `onReset` `form` tag triggers the reset default event, only `button` tags that provide `htmlType` as `reset` can trigger `optional`.
-- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`.
+- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `form.setFieldValue` and `form.setFieldsValue`, avoiding circular calls。`optional`.
 - `onValuesChange` Listening for changes in form values.`optional`.

 ### Form.Item Props